Tugbars/Flash-Attention-PTX-CUDA/README.md

 Measured on RTX 5080 (84 SMs, 234.8 TFLOPS FP16 theoretical peak).

 For context, Flash Attention 2 on the A100 (datacenter Ampere with dedicated TMA hardware) achieves approximately 60% tensor core utilization.
-This consumer Blackwell kernel reaches 58% without WGMMA, TMA, or warp specialization — using only tools available on consumer silicon.
+This consumer Blackwell kernel reaches 58% without WGMMA, TMA, or warp specialization, using only tools available on consumer silicon.

 ### Optimization progression